13 Best Natural DHT Blockers for Men with Hair Loss

 Dandruff and Seborrheic Dermatitis

 You may have thought that dandruff and seborrheic dermatitis were two distinct scalp conditions.
-These conditions are actually triggered by the same issue, but they fall on opposite ends of the spectrum.
+These conditions are triggered by the same issue, but they fall on opposite ends of the spectrum.

 Dandruff is the less severe of the two.
-It is characterized by itching, flaking, and can cause substantial psychological distress.
+It is characterized by itching, and flaking, and can cause substantial psychological distress.

 Seborrheic dermatitis is a more severe form of dandruff.